ranjandas503/AndroidHelper-Andy/README.md

 val res = AndyResources(this.applicationContext)
 ```

+####There are some other class, which object are not created by default,
+1. PermissionManager - Responsible for handling all permissions upto android Pie(28).
+Just create an object for use.
+The class contains all the necessay documents for help.
+Please, refer to class docs for usage(For both java and Kotlin).

 Rest is self explanatory, or your can just use <b>ctrl+space</b> to see method defination, In every method there is method declaration and details are present.

 ### Upcoming releases